jpritikin/coach/content/docs/me/sex-ed/_index.md

 What to eat during late pregnancy, labor, and delivery?[^dates]

 ### Parenting

-{{% details "It's simple." %}}
-Do you own work.
-If you're in a great state of mind then you can improvise great solutions to any parenting challenge. ䷤
-{{% /details %}}

 Kearney, M. S. (2023). *The Two-Parent Privilege: How Americans Stopped Getting Married and Started Falling Behind.* University of Chicago Press.
 [Oct 5, 2023 Interview](https://www.youtube.com/watch?v=JRjMnH-4cYo)